googleinterns/spacetime-sim-2020/README.md

     Source Location: edited from ~/flow/flow/core\
     This file contains helper functions that are imported and used in the benchmark classes and environment classes.

 ## Visualizing trained RL policies
-In order to visualize the policies, from the ~/flow/flow/visualize directory, run:
+In order to visualize the policies, from the ~/flowdirectory, run:
-###### $ python visualizer_rllib.py --result_dir "result_dir here" --checkpoint_num "checkpoint_num here"
+###### $ python flow/visualize/visualizer_rllib.py --result_dir "result_dir here" --checkpoint_num "checkpoint_num here"
 where "checkpoint_num here" and "result_dir here" correspond to the checkpoint number we are trying to visualize and the directory containing the trained policy respectively.